Bira/octopus-carnival/_drafts/wir-mm-4e-eladrin.md

 weird they tend to be.
 Eladrin nobles are fully involved with the Fey Courts, taking titles relating to the seasons or other abstract concepts.
-The most powerful among them are quite likely to have become true fae and be the sort of person who makes pacts with warlocks.
+The most powerful among them are quite likely to have become true fae and be the sort of entity who makes pacts with warlocks.

 ## The Numbers